-- Criticized by even Icahn During his contentious takeover of CVR, Icahn, in an open letter to the shareholders of CVR Energy dated March 19 2012 stated. - "Unlike Abraham Lincoln, Mr. Lipinski must believe that he can fool all of the people all of the time" - "He will do a poor job dealing with the current problems on the horizon..." - "After squandering capital on the ill-advised acquisition of Wynewood...it is clear to me that Mr. Lipinski is more interested in empire building than in increasing value for shareholders"
+- Untrusted by even Icahn During his contentious takeover of CVR, Icahn's own words about Mr. Lipinski speak for themselves: - "Unlike Abraham Lincoln, Mr. Lipinski must believe that he can fool all of the people all of the time" - "He will do a poor job dealing with the current problems on the horizon..." - "After squandering capital on the ill-advised acquisition of Wynewood...it is clear to me that Mr. Lipinski is more interested in empire building than in increasing value for shareholders"